|

 Theories of Everything

-You will agree that whether a certain word indicates a color, a piece of food, or an action depends on our communal agreement of that word.
-Words are therefore not static entities automatically containing the truth.
-Different people use different languages, different words, and even a word from one and the same language doesn't necessarily mean just one thing nor stays the same over time.
-A word can be taken to mean something else when it is used in a different context.
-Confusion can easily occur when two people do not have the same conceptual idea that was supposedly portrayed by one and the same word.
 Most importantly, some of the conceptual ideas that words portray cannot exist at one and the exact same time and place, such as 'wet' and 'fire' or 'peace' and 'war.'
-When certain conflicting words are used to describe a situation at the same time and place, we may hear verbal reasons that invite us to get angry, reject the other person's words, and walk away.
-But also, we get bored easily when it takes too long for someone to get to the point, and we are turned-off by what appears to be a lengthy story.
-Still, we like this tool of language because it provides us a fast and in some cases the only way to communicate with each other.
+When certain conflicting words are used to describe a situation at the same time and place, we may hear verbal reasons that invite us to get upset, pushing us to reject the other person's words, and walk away.
+But also, we can get bored easily when it takes too long for someone to get to the point, and we are turned-off by what appears to be a lengthy story — a major problem particularly when trying to discuss the overall picture as done in this book.
+Still, people like this tool of language because it provides us a fast and in some cases the only way to communicate with each other.
 Over the millennia, people have communicated with each other, via words, models, concepts, and images.
-If our ancestors were thinking about how everything fits together, they must have used language to communicate that to one another.
+If our ancestors were thinking about how everything fit together, they must have used this language tool to communicate that to one another.

-The restrictions of spoken language must not be taken lightly in this quest to find larger meaning behind the daily meaning of words.
-Words point to concepts that may at first not be understood immediately, while people can and do have other ideas in their minds about the exact meaning of words.
-And a dictionary cannot always show the ultimate distinctions.
-Democracy, as an example, is a concept known world-wide, but if you live in a nation with a two-party system you are experiencing democracy quite differently from someone who lives in a democracy with various parties, be it three, four or many parties.
-Both electoral platforms are democratic in that they deliver representation to the larger voting citizenry, but in one form representatives are winners-taking-all in district races — with as many as up to 49.9% of the voters ending up as empty-handed losers in their district race — and in the other form representatives come forth out of proportional elections delivering equal representation — with close to everyone getting the one they voted for.
+The restrictions of our spoken language must not be taken lightly in this quest to find the larger meaning behind the daily use of words.
+A word in the dictionary may not always show the ultimate distinctions.
+Democracy, as an example, is a concept known world-wide, and considered to be clear cut.
+But if you live in a nation with a two-party system you are experiencing democracy quite differently from someone who lives in a democracy with various parties, be it three, four or many parties.
+Both electoral platforms are democratic in that they deliver representation to the larger voting citizenry, but in one form representatives are winners-taking-all in district races — with as many as up to 49.9% of the voters ending up as empty-handed losers in their district race.
+In the other form of democracy, representatives come forth out of proportional elections delivering equal representation — with close to everyone getting the representative they voted for.
 Without understanding the differences in background, two persons talking to each other from both systems may come to conflicting conclusions about democracy.
 As long as both persons do not know that fundamentally different kinds of democracies exist in this world, they may place the other's words into the only framework they can think of: their own.
-It is human nature to perceive the idea behind a word as common knowledge, whether this is correct or not.
-In everyday conversations, it is virtually impossible to contemplate the exact meaning of each and every word.
-We have learned to skip the 'little' differences that may exist in concepts, and often go for the general meaning of the conversation.
-Because... who likes to split hairs all of the time?
-But just as the two tribes around the equator, one living North and the other living South of the equator, we may move apart if we do not find common ground on the essential ideas we hold dearest.
-The landscape at the bottom of the highest mountain may seem awfully familiar, just forested foothills, but we need to address these familiar issues in light of climbing the real mountain just ahead.

 nothing